What is asbestos?

 Building materials used to contain asbestos because of its strength and fire-resistant properties.
-It is no longer used in the UK, but is still present in many homes built before 2000.
+It's no longer used in the UK, but is still present in many homes built before 2000.
 As long as it remains sealed and in good condition, it causes no problems.
 If it becomes damaged, however, it can release loose fibres into the air which, if breathed in, can cause health problems.

 Where might you find asbestos in your home?

 - pipe lagging